 If there is a solution to this spiral of decline then it may lie in our willingness to change ourselves and, consequentially, to change the way our food industries work, although change may also be forced upon us as a result of intensifying pressure on global food and fuel resources.

 Whether that change ultimately comes from ourselves or from overwhelming economic necessity, I like to think it may help finally to expose the sheer rapacious greed and recklessness of the global mass-production food industry and the precariousness of the natural resources it has squandered in order to bring vapid, passionless, highly processed, cheap and harmful “food” to our plates.
 If so, it might just allow us another chance to truly appreciate and fall in love with real, locally grown, unadulterated food.

 Kale is a wonderful vegetable on the allotment or in the garden vegetable patch as it is so hardy that it can survive the winter weather beyond the endurance of most other vegetables.
 It is also highly nutritious, and has been hailed as a “superfood”.
 I usually grow one of two types – the dark, brooding Tuscan variety Cavalo Nero or the paler, fringe-leaved Pentland Brig, and it’s the latter that I’ll be using in this recipe.

 I came up with this restorative soup when my wife Sara was ill recently, and it was so good I knew it had to go on the blog.
 Tom yum is a hot, sour and spicy soup, from Laos and Thailand, traditionally including prawns or shredded chicken.
-In this vegan interpretation iron-rich kale and meaty shiitake mushrooms combine to make for a powerful, vibrant and truly life-affirming soup.
+In this vegan interpretation iron-rich kale and tasty shiitake mushrooms combine to make for a powerful, vibrant and truly life-affirming soup.

 kale and shiitake tom yum

-200g kale, tough stalks removed, chopped
+200g kale (I used cavalo nero), tough stalks removed, shredded

 2 cm piece ginger, finely chopped